FaHoLo/Library_parse/README.md

 pip install -r requirements.txt
 ```

-4. Run the file `parse_tululu_category.py` with or without arguments.
+4. Run the file `parse_tululu_category.py` with or without arguments (more details [below](https://github.com/FaHoLo/Library_parse#arguments)).

+#### If you want to read books offline

+5. Run the file `render_website.py`.

+6. Open file `index1.html` in your browser.

+7. Choose book and click `Читать` to open book text.

+#### If you want to develop your own website

+5. Run the file `render_website.py` with argument `--run_debug`, script will render pages and host website locally on your PC with [livereload](https://github.com/lepture/python-livereload).

+6. Open `http://127.0.0.1:5501/pages/index1.html` in your browser.

+7. Change `template.html` as you want, livereload will re-render pages automatically.
+The result of changes will be displayed in browser.

+_Note: if you will change render logic in file `render_website.py`, you must rerun it after changes._

 ### Arguments

-Without arguments script will download all books from all pages of [this category](http://tululu.org/l55/) (it will take much time).
+Without arguments `parse_tululu_category.py` script will download all books from all pages of [this category](http://tululu.org/l55/) (it will take much time).
 There are some arguments that could help to customize this process:
 ```
 --start_page — number of first page for download --end_page — page number to which books will be downloaded